DrJieTao/DeepLearning_docs/syllabus.md

 + Deep Learning with Python, by Chollet (2017, ISBN-13: 9781617294433).

 ### Recommended Reference Book
-Below textbook is recommended for further reference.
+Below textbook is recommended but _optional_ for further reference.
 + Deep Learning, by Goodfellow, Bengio, and Courville (ISBN-13: 978-0262035613)

 ### Other Materials
 Other materials used in this course include, but not limit to: lecture slides, Jupyter notebooks, data files - these will be distributed via __Google Classroom__.

 ### Technical Requirements
 Jupyter notebooks/Jupyterhub/JupyterLab are used throughout this course.
-It is recommended using [Google Colab](https://colab.research.google.com/) for all course materials.
+It is recommended to use [Google Colab](https://colab.research.google.com/) for all course work.

 __Note:__ It is __YOUR OWN__ responsibility to make sure you have access to at least one of the above computing environments.
 Please consult Yue Pu if you need technical support.